 Megan is also an Education Advisor and Lecturer in the Education Unit of the Otago Medicine School at the University of Otago, Dunedin, New Zealand.
 Her research interests include students’ experiences of learning, assessment, and conceptual development; curriculum and faculty development; and interprofessional education.

-Ian currently holds the ANZAHPE Board of Directors portfolio of Treasurer, which involves oversight of the financial management of the association.
+Ian currently holds the ANZAHPE Committee of Management portfolio of Treasurer, which involves oversight of the financial management of the association.
 Ian is currently the Dean of Medicine and Professor of Obstetrics and Gynaecology at the International Medical School (IMU) Malaysia.
 He completed specialist training in Obstetrics in the UK 1997 and a Doctor of Medicine research higher degree in 1995.
 Prior to moving to IMU he held the positions of Dean of the Joint Medical Program in NSW and Dean and Head of School of Medicine, Adelaide University.

 Ian has been a member of ANZAHPE since 2004 and was on the organising committee for the annual conferences in Newcastle and Adelaide.

 Ian brings significant experience from across the whole continuum of medical education which includes a career long passion for the benefits of interprofessional learning and extensive experience in vocational training.

 Anna was elected to the ANZAHPE Committee of Management in July 2020 and currently holds the position of Membership Secretary/Diversity and Inclusion.
 Anna has been attending ANZAHPE conferences for over 20 years and is a Fellow of ANZAHPE.